COVID: Schools are in lockdown and e-learning is a struggle | DW | 06.01.2021

 "But it doesn't stop with buying laptops," says Brandau.
 "We need teachers to be able to use digital tools and create meaningful education programs with them.
 For this, we need more training.
 And that is lacking."

-Another problem: fast and reliable Internet connections.
+Another problem is the lack of fast and reliable Internet connections.
 "If you live in certain areas of Germany, your four kids just aren't able to simultaneously attend hybrid classroom settings.
 Moreover, many schools also still lack high-performing internet connections," Brandau says.

 When asked for European countries that are faring better, Brandau names Denmark and Estonia.
 "They have used digital media in education for quite some time, with Wi-Fi available in all schools.
 Teachers and pupils were ready to use these tools."
 Countries such as Finland or the Netherlands are also regularly cited as role models in Europe.